 *Daruma Ramen.
 612 E. Sixth St. 512-369-3897, darumaramen.com.
 Pork averse?
 The ramen restaurant from the owners of Kome specializes in ramens made with whole chicken broth and eggless tapioca-based ramen noodles.
 They also serve a vegetarian option.

 Dine.
 111 E. Cesar Chavez St. 512-478-2991, dineradissonaustin.com.
 Chef David Garrido’s restaurant overlooking Lady Bird Lake from the Radisson Hotel serves steaks, chops and an assortment of New American dishes.
+(NOW CLOSED)

 +*Driskill Grill.
 604 Brazos St. 512-439-1234, driskillgrill.com.
 One of Austin’s grand dames of fine dining, Start with wild boar chops and an iceberg salad before digging into a rack of lamb or dry-aged steak.